For the 29th year, DM at FSU brings it home for pediatric outreach programs

 The FSU College of Medicine Pediatric Outreach:

-• Bond Community Health Center upgraded its mobile health unit to provide dental services to medically underserved areas throughout the community, many of whom had never seen a dentist before.
+- Bond Community Health Center upgraded its mobile health unit to provide dental services to medically underserved areas throughout the community, treating many people who had never seen a dentist before.
 A brick-and-mortar dental clinic has been added at Sabal Palm Elementary School, our community partnership school near FSU Primary Health.
 “The dental need in Leon County is so great,” said Temple Robinson, M.D., Bond’s chief executive officer.

 Contact Audrey Post at audrey.post@med.fsu.edu